sodiumjoe/patchwork-thread/README.md

 2. Indexer (this app).
 3. The front-end.

-To connect them, you simply add the content repo to Indexer's `config.json` file.
+To connect them, you simply add the content GitHub repo to Indexer's `config.json` file.
 At this point, you can hit Indexer's `/index` URL, and Indexer will parse the markdown files, index them to an indextank search index, and populate a MongoDB.

 You can also give the content repo Indexer's `/pusher` URL as a post-receive hook.
 Then the repo will trigger Indexer to update the search index and MongoDB whenever you push a new commit.

 The front-end app can then query the MongoDB to display the content.

 ### How to use

+The `config.json` file contains an object called "config" which has an array containing any number of configurations.

 ### Why not just use Jekyll?